The Oath of Kärnan: Background story

 After seven years the last stone was set, the builder stepped before the king and said that the construction was complete and that a fortress that was probably invincible had been built for the king.
 Eric froze at this and inquired whether he had not publicly sworn and ordered the builder under threat of death penalty to build a tower that would be absolutely invincible for all eternity.
 The builder affirmed, said the Kärnan was safer than any other fortress and confessed that he dared not mention anything like the protective spell in the presence of the king.
 Eric pricked up his ears and instructed the builder to tell him about this spell and whether it would make the Kärnan invincible.
 The builder affirmed again, but warned Eric that the effect would be high, but the price would be even higher.
 He pulled a scroll from his pouch and told Eric that when it was read, a powerful spell would fall over the tower, to which all those who dared to attack the Kärnan, threatened or approached it with the wrong intention - the spell would bring them to ruin.
 This formula, he continued, would actually make the Kärnan invincible, but the costs of the protective spell were very high.

 Eric greedily snatched the scroll from the builder.
-He would pay and therfore raise taxes, he said, not realizing that his following words, with their blind focus on power, would come at a much higher price.
+He would pay and therefore raise taxes, he said, not realizing that his following words, with their blind focus on power, would come at a much higher price.
 He would dare, by all holy men.
 Eric unrolled the parchment and spoke the protective formula over the tower.
 With every word he had the feeling that another part of himself was loosening and igniting the spell in the depths of the Kärnan.
 By the time he finished reading he had aged decades, with wrinkled skin and blank eyes.
 He died shortly afterwards, but the oath remained, leaving the kingdom an impregnable fortress.
 No army could conquer the Kärnan and no enemy could take it.
 With this the builder has achieved what he had intentioned.
 The spirit of the king was banished forever in the Kärnan and could only be freed by an act of kindness, which Eric Menved had never performed during his lifetime.